 Typically, when you perform a System State restore, all components are restored to their original location.
-However, the NetVault Backup Plug-in for FileSystem also allows you to restore the System State data to an alternate directory without affecting the active system.
+However, the NetVault also allows you to restore the System State data to an alternate directory without affecting the active system.
 Restoring System State in a situation other than system recovery is not recommended.